 • Not finding out the benefits

-It is important to know what the potential employer brings to the table before signing the contract or deciding to reject the job offer all together.
-Although it can be time consuming, frustrating, and confusing; understanding what benefits each position offers can help you eliminate certain options, and even open doors.
+It is important to know what the potential employer brings to the table before signing the contract or deciding to reject the job offer altogether.
+Although it can be time-consuming, frustrating, and confusing, understanding what benefits each position offers can help you eliminate certain options and even open doors.

 These benefits can add more money to your total pay cheque than you think.
 Look into all of the organisation’s offerings.
 Some jobs may be more demanding than you can handle at that particular time.
 You need to carry out background checks so that you can make a decision from an informed point of view and choose the best job opportunity for you at that moment.

 Sometimes the first offer that comes to you isn’t necessarily the best option.